rory-bedford/antelop-docs/docs/source/index.rst

    + Also provides a set of visualisations for these analyses, such as raster plots and tuning curves
    + Writing custom analysis functions is straightforward, and we provide a particular object-oriented paradigm for your own functions that performs database queries for you under the hood

-In the future, we plan to incorporate the following additional features:
+In the near future, we plan to incorporate the following additional features:

 * Calcium imaging